 Ivories from Nimrud VI: Ivories from the North West Palace by Helena Coffey, Georgina Herrmann, and Stuart Laidlaw.
 The great palace of Assyrian king Ashurnasirpal II (883-859) has been excavated for over 150 years, and many superb ivory artifacts have been found there.

 The Might That Was Assyria by H.W.F.
 Saggs.
 A comprehensive study of the people and history of Assyria, who expanded throughout the Near East from Egypt to Iran in Biblical times.
 Published in 1984.
-Out of print, but sometimes available from AbeBooks.
+Available from Alibris.

 Everyday Life in Babylonia & Assyria by H. W. F Saggs.
 Published in 1965.
-Out of print, but sometimes available from Alibris.
+From Alibris.

 Letters of the Great Kings of the Ancient Near East: The Royal Correspondence of the Late Bronze Age by Trevor Bryce.
 From the 17th to the 12th centuries BC, the five Great Kings of Egypt, Babylon, Hatti (the kingdom of the Hittites), Mitanni, and Assyria ruled over vast territories.
 Many of their letters survive, offering fascinating insights into ancient near Eastern kingdoms.